 Project Overview

-We study physiological adaptations to natural and anthropogenic stressors in marine vertebrates and the role of oxidative stress and redox signaling in pre-clinical models of disease at the molecular, cellular, and organismal levels.
-Our overarching goal is to understand the physiological mechanisms that drive extreme adaptation in marine vertebrates and the contributions of redox biology to the progression of several diseases.
-Current projects in our lab include 1) chronic stress responses in marine vertebrates, 2) cellular and molecular mechanisms underlying hypoxia tolerance in diving vertebrates, 3) the role of peroxiredoxin 6 in inflammatory disease, and 4) redox signaling in aging and metabolic syndrome.
+We study physiological adaptations to natural and anthropogenic stressors in marine vertebrates and the role of oxidant stress and redox signaling in pre-clinical models of disease.
+Our overarching goal is to understand the physiological mechanisms that drive extreme adaptation in marine vertebrates and the contributions of redox biology in shaping the progression of several diseases.
+Current projects in our lab include 1) Stress and metabolic physiology in marine vertebrates, 2) Molecular mechanisms underlying diving-induced hypoxia tolerance, 3) the contributions of the antioxidant protein peroxiredoxin 6 to the maintenance of redox balance, and 4) the effects of dysregulated redox signaling in aging and metabolic disease.

-We are studying the physiological consequences of exposure to natural and anthropogenic stressors in marine vertebrates using a combination of primary tissue culture models (myoblasts, fibroblasts, adipose-derived mesenchymal stem cells) derived from pinnipeds, cetaceans, and sea turtles and whole animal experiments with elephant seals and other marine vertebrates.
+We are investigating the physiological consequences of exposure to natural and anthropogenic stressors in marine vertebrates using a combination of primary tissue culture models (myoblasts, fibroblasts, adipose-derived mesenchymal stem cells) derived from pinnipeds and cetaceans, and whole animal experiments with elephant seals and other marine vertebrates.
 These studies are a collaboration with several colleagues, including Dan Crocker (Sonoma State University), Tania Zenteno (CIBNOR, Mexico), Jorge Urban (UABCS, Mexico), Peter Sudmant (UC Berkeley), Jane Khudyakov (University of the Pacific), and Anders Goksøyr (University of Bergen).
-This work is supported by UC MEXUS, the Peder Sather Center, and the Norwegian Research Council among others.
+This work is supported by UC MEXUS, the Peder Sather Center, and the Norwegian Research Council, among others.

 Selected publications: